rpdelaney/l4d2-tourney-rules/rules.md

 A match may consist of:

-- two games with each opposing team choosing the server for one of the two games, decided by the sum of the scores of both games, (also known as "Home/Away"), OR
+- Two games where each team chooses the server for one game.
+The winner is determined by the total score from both games (this is referred to as "Home/Away"), OR
-- a single game on a neutral server chosen by mutual agreement during match scheduling.
+- One game on a neutral server chosen by mutual agreement during match scheduling.

-If opposing teams cannot agree on a neutral server according to these rules, use the Home/Away system.
+If the teams cannot agree on a neutral server, they will use the Home/Away system.

 See [Section 4: Servers](#section-4-servers) and
 [Section 5: Match schedule](#section-5-match-schedule) for more guidance on